Deploying Flask applications with mod_wsgi can be tricky. I hope this post makes it

 Let's suppose you just want to develop, and proof-of-concept your application with

-.
-One of the core developers of mod_wsgi
+mod_wsgi.
+One of the core developers of mod_wsgi has put together a set of

 potentially "production ready" Dockerfile's.
 Whether or not these are production